apache/cordova-docs/docs/en/edge/cordova/events/events.startcallbutton.md

 startcallbutton
 ===========

-This is an event that fires when the user presses the start call button.
+This event fires when the user presses the start call button.

     document.addEventListener("startcallbutton", yourCallbackFunction, false);